othon-dev/declusor/src/declusor/util/README.md

 The **util** package provides a collection of stateless helper functions and utilities used throughout the application.
 These utilities perform common operations that are not specific to any single component.

+> [!NOTE]
+> This package provides cross-cutting concerns and is used throughout the application without creating circular dependencies.

 ## Purpose

 This package offers reusable functionality across all layers of the application: